Please read through our guidelines and expectations before submitting a contributed article.

 Actionable advice: Stories that don’t give readers actionable advice or takeaways likely won’t be selected for publication.
 To us, “advice” means usable, numbered tips readers can put to use right away.
 Tips should be clear enough for a reader to put into action right away.
 The best tips are often ideas our readers haven’t seen before but offer them a new solution to a common problem.

 Trustworthy sources: Be savvy about the sources you cite.
 Rely on primary sources as much as possible.
 And remember -- Wikipedia crowdsources information from the public and doesn’t always offer the most accurate information.
+In general, we like to see writers weave in at least a few links to outside websites (not Entrepreneur.com or their own company) where readers can find more information or additional resources on the topics discussed.

 Help snagging interviews: Entrepreneur editors are happy to help approved contributors line up interviews with relevant sources.
 However, please run potential interviewees by your editor and get approval before scheduling an interview on your own, particularly if the person is well-known or notable.
 It’s possible an Entrepreneur staff writer may have already reached out to the person, and we want to avoid duplicate coverage.